haochend/uma-serve/docs/SYSTEM_DESIGN.md

 ## Scheduling & Batching

 The scheduler's goal is to maximize throughput while protecting the latency of interactive sessions.
 It does this via a two-phase, tick-based policy.
+A future version will extract the policy into a standalone component (see [POLICY.md](./POLICY.md)).

 1.  **Decode Phase:** All active sessions get one token processed to ensure forward progress.
 2.  **Prefill Phase:** The remaining batch capacity is used to ingest new prompts, prioritizing those that have not yet received a first token (TTFT-first).